rgerkin/mathiasverraes.github.com/_posts/2012-12-23-how-to-read-more-books.markdown

 ### Pomodoro

-[@tvlooy](https://twitter.com/tvlooy/status/481500378362818560) uses the Pomodoro technique: set an alarm, read for 25 minutes, take a 5 minute break away from the book or screen, repeat ad lib.
+[@tvlooy](https://twitter.com/tvlooy/status/481500378362818560) uses the Pomodoro technique: set an alarm, read for 25 minutes, take a 5 minute break away from the book or screen, repeat ad lib, with the same or a different book.
 For the full Pomodoro experience, keep track of the finished (uninterrupted) reading sessions, and set goals.

 **What are your reading tips?**